 Ethical Hacking: Definition

-Originally, hacking is defined as a practice of altering the features of a system to achieve a goal that is beyond the creator’s original scope.
-While hacker is a skilled programmer who is an expert in computer operating system and machine code.
+Originally, hacking is defined as the practice of altering the features of a system to achieve a goal that is beyond the creator’s original scope.
+While hacker is a skilled programmer who is an expert in computer operating systems and machine code.

 Why is Ethical Hacking an attractive career?

-These credentials keep you on the right side of law and mandate you to abide by the law and adhere to the code of ethics.
+These credentials keep you on the right side of the law and mandate you to abide by the law and adhere to the code of ethics.
 International Council of E-Commerce, (EC-Council), a member-supported professional organization, sponsor these credentials.
-EC-Council is responsible to set and maintain the standards for the ethical hacking profession and to educate the professional about their roles and responsibilities towards the society.
+EC-Council is responsible to set and maintain the standards for the ethical hacking profession and to educate the professionals about their roles and responsibilities towards society.

-In order to obtain the certification, students with 2 years of security-related job experience can apply for approval to take the EC-Council exam.
-Those without 2 years of experience will be required to undergo training session under an accredited training center, through an approved academic institution or an approved online program.
+To obtain the certification, students with 2 years of security-related job experience can apply for approval to take the EC-Council exam.
+Those without 2 years of experience will be required to undergo training sessions under an accredited training centre, through an approved academic institution or an approved online program.
 (Insert appropriate links)

 The CEH Training Program

 The CEH training program prepares the students to appear in the CEH 312-50 exam.
-Appin Indore,(Link to appropriate page) pay special attention that all the aspects of the CEH course are covered in the training session.
+Appin Indore pay special attention that all the aspects of the CEH course are covered in the training session.
 Our CEH program is designed to cover 18 modules with over 270 attack technologies and real-life hacking scenarios.
-This program enables the students to become exam-ready along with being equipped to handle the real-life ethical hacking and penetration testing scenarios that might come across their way.
+This program enables the students to become exam-ready along with being equipped to handle the real-life ethical hacking and penetration testing scenarios that might come their way.